TingoGO/ESP32-Tank/README.md

 2. Steel BBs with a diameter of 5.5 to 6 mm
 3. Wooden boards with a thickness close to 1/2 the diameter of the steel BBs for laser cutting

-And it will take a long time for the tank to function properly.
+And it will take a long time for adjusting tank to function properly.
+Also the code part is still chaos, it will be impossible to be modified.

 # Timeline for this project
 1. Make sure rev1_1 work properly.